Optimal Transport Regularized Divergences: Application to Adversarial Robustness: Properties of the OT-Regularized Divergences: Rigorous Statements and Proofs

-where the definition of $f$ in \eqref{eq:f_div_def} is extended to $[a,b]$ by continuity and is set to $\infty$ on $[a,b]^c$. \end{definition} \begin{remark} For certain choices of $f$ one can assign a meaningful finite value to $D_f(\nu\|\mu)$ even when $\nu\not\ll\mu$ \cite{LieseVajda} but the definition \eqref{eq:f_div_def} is more convenient for our purposes.
-That alternative definition agrees with \eqref{eq:f_div_def} for the choices of $f$ used in the experiments in Section \ref{sec:experiments}. \end{remark} In our numerical experiments we use the KL divergence, defined via $f_{KL}(z)=z\log(z)$, and the $\alpha$-divergences, defined via
+where the definition of $f$ in \eqref{eq:f_div_def} is extended to $[a,b]$ by continuity and is set to $\infty$ on $[a,b]^c$. \end{definition} \begin{remark} For certain choices of $f$ one can assign a meaningful finite value to $D_f(\nu\|\mu)$ when $\nu\not\ll\mu$ \cite{LieseVajda} but the definition \eqref{eq:f_div_def} is more convenient for our purposes.
+That alternative definition agrees with \eqref{eq:f_div_def} for the choices of $f$ used in the experiments in Section \ref{sec:experiments}. \end{remark} In our numerical experiments we use the KL divergence, defined using $f_{KL}(t)=t\log(t)$, and the $\alpha$-divergences, defined using

-The Legendre transform of $f_\alpha$ will also be required
+The Legendre transform of $f_\alpha$ will also be required: